-Now that you’ve decided to study in the USA, you may be tempted to jump right into the college application process.
-However, it is important to have a good idea of what tests, paperwork, and documentation you’ll need to successfully apply.
+Now that you have decided to study in the USA, you may be tempted to jump right into the college application process.
+However, it is important to have a good idea of what tests, paperwork, and documentation you will need to successfully apply.
 Take a moment to review our international student college application checklist—think of it as your first step to studying abroad in the United States.

 1. Passport There is a reason this should be first on your applying to college checklist.
 Without a valid passport, you will not be able to enter the US.
 In addition, if your passport is not up to date, then the school you are applying to will not be able to issue your Form I-20.
 You need an I-20 before you can get your student visa.
 Since this can take some time, you should start the process right away if you do not have a passport or if yours is expired.

 2. Money for Application Fees Some US universities waive the application form fee for international students, others require you to pay.
 The average application fee charged by a US university in 2019 was $50 USD.
 Make sure you research how much your schools charge as part of your college applications process checklist.

 3. Bank Statements College admissions require you to prove that you can pay for your education before you can successfully acquire a student visa.
 Many universities will not consider students who cannot show adequate funds available to pay for school.
 As part of your college process checklist, be sure to get your or your guardians’ financial documentation in order before you start applying.